arielkalman/EscaGCP/README.md

 # EscaGCP 🔍

-EscaGCP (formerly GCPHound) is a comprehensive graph-based analysis tool for Google Cloud Platform (GCP) that maps IAM relationships and permissions to reveal potential attack paths, similar to BloodHound for Active Directory environments.
+EscaGCP is a comprehensive graph-based analysis tool for Google Cloud Platform (GCP) that maps IAM relationships and permissions to reveal potential attack paths, similar to BloodHound for Active Directory environments.

 ## 🚀 Features